One of the most common questions we get at Book In A Box is this:

 There’s a big difference between the two, at least in terms of what goals they should pursue.
 The tradeoffs I explained above exist for both groups, but they impact the different groups in different ways.

-And before you ask the question, selling copies and making money from a book are not always the same thing.
-If you are using your book as a marketing tool to get you something else (like authority and visibility in your field, or draw clients to your business), then what matters is NOT selling copies or hitting a list, it's the IMPACT your book has with your intended audience.
+And before you ask the question, not selling copies and making money from a book are not always the same thing.
+If you are using your book as a marketing tool to get you something else (like authority and visibility in your field, or draw clients to your business), then what matters is NOT selling copies or hitting a list, it’s the IMPACT your book has with your intended audience.

 You want to understand the difference between bestsellers and impact?
 Read this article about what a book has done for Melissa Gonzalez.